Maxine Harker 1929 - 2020 - Obituary

 Mrs. Maxine Carey Harker, slipped away peacefully, after shining brightly for 91 years, on June 3, 2020 at Vidant Medical Center in Greenville.

-A memorial service to celebrate this incredible woman's life will be held at The Grifton Depot once Covid-19 allows.
+Maxine was predeceased by her eldest daughter, Wendy Natkong and her granddaughter, Jessica Harker.

+She is survived by her handsome, polite, soft spoken southern husband Berkley Gray Harker and their children; Randy (Leslie), Gray (Mo), Brian (Bobbi Lynn), Shelley (Ronnie); her grandchildren, Gary, Shannon, Lauren, Zack, Samantha, Marshall, Levi, Billy-Gray and Great grands, Ethan, Mary Jane, Harker, Luke, Lily, Hudson and the entire Har-Mar-Har clan and siblings, Arny (Kathy) and Nadine.

-In lieu of flowers, she'd love donations to go to The Grifton Library, 568 Queen St, Grifton, NC 28530
+Maxine was cremated at her request by Farmer Funeral Service in Ayden, NC.
+She did it her way.
+In lieu of flowers, she'd love donations to go to The Grifton Library, 568 Queen Street, Grifton, NC 28530.

 Arrangements by Farmer Funeral Service in Ayden.